mandolyte/complex_object_typing_typescript/NOTES.md

 ## Step 5 - options object [`example5.ts`]

-There are a lot of options, but the only one here was the one for sorting.
+There are a lot of options [here](https://material-table.com/#/docs/all-props), but the only one here was the one for sorting.
 However, in the new project I intend to use the `export` option, so I'll include export options in the example below.

 Typescript has syntax for optional properties, which is what is needed for this case.
 To make it optional, simply affix a question mark to the attribute name.